zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 He then asks, “Did you notice” – did you see – “in the fine print that if the agreement is cancelled, we’re on the hook for addit ional charges?”
 The “fine (fine) print (print)” of a document or an agreement  is the specifics of an agreement that often, in certain legal contracts, a ctually appear in a smaller font size – in a smaller size.
 The word “fine” here refe rs to the size of the letters, the “print,” in the contract.

 In some contracts, there are some words that are wr itten larger than others.
 The words that are written in the smaller print, or the  fine print, often contain very important details about the contract that many peop le don’t read.
 The “fine print” can also refer in general to the specifics or the d etails of any agreement, even if they are not actually written in smaller font sizes .
-Sean says that if the agreement is “canceled” – that is, if it is ended before it i s supposed to end – “we’re on the hook for additional charges.”
+Sean says that if the agreement is “canceled” – that is, if it is ended before it is supposed to end – “we’re on the hook for additional charges.”

 The expression “to be on the hook” (hook) means you  are responsible, usually financially responsible, for something.
 If there is  something in the agreement that says that if you cancel the agreement, you have to pay a “fine” – that is you have to pay the other person some money – that’s an exam ple of being on the hook for something.
 It’s usually some term in the agreem ent that requires you to pay something if certain things happen, such as the agr eement being “cancelled.”